 Reviewers with appropriate expertise will evaluate eligible applications with a specific emphasis on research that furthers the CCTSI mission.
 Recommendations will be presented to the CCTSI Executive Committee for approval.
 All Executive Committee decisions will be final.
-Short informative critiques of application strengths and weaknesses will be provided to all applicants in February after selection notifications are made.
+Short informative critiques of application strengths and weaknesses will be provided to all applicants after selection notifications are made.

 Is the proposal

 innovative and novel in its hypotheses, approaches, and techniques?
 Does the application represent a changing

 research direction or a transition to a new area of research that broadens an

 investigator’s research program in clinical and translational areas?

 Are the hypotheses and experimental approach sound?
 What is the likelihood of success given the experiments / proposal as outlined?
 Are there explicit plans for development of future funding for the project, whether from the NIH, foundations, or commercial sources?

 Does the research involve a new collaboration, especially one that increases its translational nature?
 Are attempts made to bridge basic and translational researchers in discovery translation?

 Will the results further our understanding / diagnosis / prevention/ or treatment of human diseases?